Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 Yes, employers are required to pay you by the established payday.
 If your employer does not pay you when your employment contract specifies that they should, this could be a breach of contract.

-Again, if this has happened to you, you should seek advice from Citizens Advice as soon as possible.
+If this has happened to you, you should seek advice from Citizens Advice as soon as possible.

 Summary

+Understanding how you get paid in the UK and the deductions that may be taken from your income is vital.
 This way, you can not only deal with any problems that may arise, but you can also calculate your take-home pay and create a budget that works with your wages.

 CashLady Representative 79.5% APR